vk3dan/checkWAR/README.md

 $ ./checkwar.pl log.adi

-Utility for checking Worked All Redditors progress from an ADIF logbook by VK3DAN with thanks to molo1134
+Utility for checking Worked All Redditors progress from an ADIF logbook by VK3DAN with thanks to molo1134 and arodland

 log.adi found -- redditor list found